 I was re-inspired in 2016, when I took Louise Orwin’s workshop on female pleasure.
 For the first and only time in my life I was in a room with complete strangers talking about our sexuality and fantasies.
 For an entire weekend.

 This felt like such a radical act, and it came as a surprise to me when I realised that this workshop was the first time I was truly talking about my own sexual needs.
-I had grown up watching Sex and the City, Girls, Broad City and Fleabag.
+I had grown up watching Sex and the City, Girls and Broad City.
 I had done a show about porn for crying out loud and yet… At the age of 26 I still felt like I was just starting to come to terms with my sexuality and how to voice my past experiences.
 And then I thought of: